joaopcr/JPbookstore/README.md

 # JPbookstore

-This is a school project made in Java/JSP that simulates a web commerce bookstore
+This is a school project using Java/JSP that simulates a web commerce bookstore